AxelTrange/DD2370Projects/README.md

 Assignment 4 -> Contains Method of Moments codes to find the current density through matrix operations (4th assignment).

 PROJECT -> Contains the course project - using FEM to find cutoff frequencies and fields of different modes of a rectangular waveguide and a ridge waveguide.
+NOTE: Run MainX.m.